-The Liquor Control Act
+How Does The Liquor Control Act Apply?

 No establishment can sell alcohol to a visibly intoxicated person or a minor in Illinois.
 If they do, and the person gets into an accident, the liquor store or establishment can be liable.
-There are many restrictions in these laws, so you need a Chicago drunk driving accident lawyer to ensure you hold all responsible parties accountable.
+There are many restrictions in these laws, so you need to work with a Chicago drunk driving accident lawyer to ensure you hold all responsible parties accountable.

 Drunk driving in Illinois brings with it various penalties.
 A first drunk driving offense is a Class A misdemeanor with mandatory fines and community service.
 A conviction will result in a $500 fine and 100 hours of community service.
-A second offense is a Class A misdemeanor with a five-day mandatory minimum jail sentence and 240 hours of community service.
-Additionally, Illinois can revoke driving privileges.
+A second offense is a Class A misdemeanor with a mandatory five-day minimum jail sentence and 240 hours of community service.
+Additionally, Illinois can revoke the violator’s driving privileges.
 After a second offense, any other infraction is an aggravated DUI.
 The driver will face felony charges with mandatory imprisonment, fines, community service, and loss of driving privileges.

 Criminal penalties are only the beginning when a driver causes a crash.
 Drunk driving victims can obtain compensation for their injuries and losses in a civil claim.
 When a loved one passes away due to a drunk driver, the family can file a wrongful death claim against the relevant parties.
 The compensation you receive in a drunk driving accident will depend on your injuries and damages.
-The more severe your losses, the more compensation you should obtain.
+The more severe your losses, the more compensation you should receive.